-Trees, who does not love trees?
-My mother would remind us that trees provide us with energy, and they purify the air we breathe.
-She did not like us to cut down any of the trees on our farm, but my siblings and I did carve our initials into the bark of a number of trees.
+Who does not love trees?
+My mother used to tell us that trees provide us with energy and clean the air we breathe.
+She did not want us to cut down any of the trees on our farm, but my siblings and I did carve our initials into the bark of a number of trees.

-When we made our marks on the trees I was always amazed at the white core under the bark.
-After a few months, the white letters turned to brown, then they turned a greyish black and after the passing of the years, we could no longer see our initials clearly.
-Throughout the years, when I noticed our marks on the trees it brought back memories of those beautiful summer days.
-Days when we used to build forts in the shade of the trees, make bows and arrows out of their branches, and cut sticks for roasting wieners.
-When we were practicing for our school track meets, we would pound nails into the trees, place a board across the nails, and use it to practice our high jump.
+I was always amazed at the white core beneath the bark of the trees when we made our marks on them.
+After a few months, the white letters turned to brown, then greyish black, and with the passage of time, we could no longer see our initials clearly.
+When I noticed our marks on the trees over the years, it brought back memories of those beautiful summer days.
+Days when we used to build forts in the trees' shade, fashion bows and arrows from their branches and cut sticks for roasting wieners.
+When we were practicing for our high school track meets, we would pound nails into the trees, lay a board across the nails, and practice our high jump.

-Trees are like dear friends in that they are always there for you and help you in making sense of a world that is frequently confusing.
-Take a walk in the woods, plant a tree, or enjoy the grain of a handcrafted wooden bowl when you need to reclaim your mental health.
-This series of paintings was inspired by trees and working with wood has opened up a whole new world for me.
-Working with wood is almost feels like working with sculpture; my paints are inspired by the patterns that already exist in the natural grain, allowing my mind to envisage what it may be rather than seeing "just another piece of wood."
+Trees are like dear friends in that they are always there for you and assist you in making sense of a frequently perplexing world.
+When you need to reclaim your mental health, go for a walk in the woods, plant a tree, or enjoy the grain of a handcrafted wooden bowl.
+This series of paintings was inspired by trees and working with wood has introduced me to an entirely new world.
+Working with wood feels almost like working with sculpture; my paints are inspired by the patterns already present in the natural grain, allowing my mind to imagine what it could be rather than seeing "just another piece of wood."